Don Santiago de los Santos, a Filipino who stood at just a little over two feet tall became one of the biggest stars in 1820s England.

 The next we know about little Santiago is a report of his comfortable and respectable home life in Birmingham.
 The Mirror reported: “His habits are moderate, and he seldom drinks anything but warm water; but, on his birthdays, wedding anniversaries, and other festivities, he indulges in a few glasses of wine; and indeed, on such occasions, he passes round the bottle, and does the other honours of the table with much dignity, hospitality, and éclat.
 He is fond of music and dancing, and is a great admirer of the ladies; but his ruling passion appears to be a fondness for gay and glittering attire, jewellery, and silver plate — to all which luxuries he has been accustomed in the house and at the table of the Viceroy of Manila.”

-Santiago also appeared to have been well-connected with influential Spaniards in London.
+Don Santiago de los Santos also appeared to have been well-connected with influential Spaniards in London.
 The Mirror reported: “Once or twice a month, he goes to the Spanish ambassador’s Chapel, where, secluded from observation, he worships with all the sincerity and devotion of a good Catholic.”

 Whether his life in Birmingham was the end of his adventurous life is unknown.
-However, it would be nice to think he lived out a long and pleasantly uneventful retirement with his wife, jewellery and silver plate.
+However, it would be nice to think that Don Santiago de los Santos lived out a long and pleasantly uneventful retirement with his wife, jewellery and silver plate.